jzengg/lote/readme.md

 # lote
 A very simple command-line templating engine in Ruby.
-Takes in an html template file, a JSON data file and an optional output file name.
+Takes a template file-name, a JSON file-name and an optional output file-name as arguments.

 ## Supports
-* Nested looping constructs `each`
+* Nested looping constructs using `each`
 * Control flow keywords `if, else, elsif, unless`

 ## Syntax